kvweldon/Social-Engineering/README.md

 ![image](https://github.com/kvweldon/Social-Engineering/assets/141193154/ec4aa23b-aa78-4b6d-a8f8-10ffb6b1629d)

 Below I have used the Create a Payload and Listener option to create a Windows Reverse_TCP Meterpreter.
-This will create a revers shell that will listen on port 443 for the IP address of 203.0.113.66, the "attacker" IP address on the Kali Linux VM.
-When the payload is generated and saved as the file /root/.set/payload.exe.
+This will create a reverse shell that will listen on port 443 of the IP address of 203.0.113.66, the "attacker" IP address on the Kali Linux VM.
+When the payload is generated it is saved as the file /root/.set/payload.exe.

 ![image](https://github.com/kvweldon/Social-Engineering/assets/141193154/ca7dd9ca-784a-4a76-b47f-e4747b36f35c)